dustinpfister/blog_posts/_posts/python-modules.md

 categories: python
 layout: post
 id: 770
-updated: 2020-12-29 14:47:13
+updated: 2020-12-29 14:52:57
-version: 1.7
+version: 1.8
 ---

-In the past few weeks I have been making an effor to start learning python, and as such I should start getting into how to star making some kind of real project with python at some point.
-With that said I should start to learn the basics of how to go about creating modules with python.
-So in this post I will be going over the basics and more when it comes to modules, and packages in python as I have come to know it thus far.
+In the past few weeks I have been making an effort to start learning python, and as such I should start getting into how to go about making some kind of real project with python at some point.
+So far I have been just toyinh around with small snippits of code, and working out the very basic of python programing.
+However when it comes to the idea of getting into making something real I am going to want to knwo how to go about making modules.
+That is how to go about taking code and breaking it down into sepearte files to which I can then import into another file that will be the main python file or scirpt file that will be started with the python binary one way or another.

+So in this post I will be going over the basics and more when it comes to modules and scripts in python as I have come to know it thus far.
+Such as the difrenec between a script and a module, how to go about using a module from a script file, and how to go about creating a module of my own.

 <!-- more -->